rayanmargham/NyauxKC/README.md

 # NyauxKC

-NyauxKC is an unix like operating system, the Nyaux kernel is monolithic, the kernel is written in rust
+NyauxKC is an unix-like operating system, the Nyaux kernel is monolithic, the kernel is written in rust.